teusink/Home-Security-by-Pi/README.md

    - Remove Minecraft Pi: `sudo apt-get remove minecraft-pi`
    - Remove LibreOffice: `sudo apt-get remove libreoffice`
    - Remove Python Games: `rm -rf ~/python_games`
-   - And finish it up with: `sudo apt-get autoremove` and `sudo apt-get autoremove`
+   - And finish it up with: `sudo apt-get autoremove` and `sudo apt-get clean`
-- And everything is done, so do a reboot now: `sudo reboot`
+- This part is done now, so do a reboot now: `sudo reboot`

 ## Pi-hole & OpenVPN
 I did some additional configuration to get the Pi-hole and OpenVPN up-and-running.
 My focus here is to replace as many features on my router with the Pi as possible.
 Therefore, the Pi-hole takes over all DNS requests and serves as a DHCP-server.